davidrb/opqbox2/README.md

 The design of OPQBox2 is influenced by our experience with the first generation OPQBox (OPQBox1).
 Design information about our first generation hardware is available at the [OPQBox1 repository](https://github.com/openpowerquality/opqbox1).

-We performed a [pilot study of our first generation hardware and software](http://openpowerquality.org/technology/g1-pilot-study.html), and one of the results of this study are the following major requirements for OPQBox2:
+We performed a [pilot study of our first generation hardware and software](http://openpowerquality.org/technology/g1-pilot-study.html), and one of the results of this study are the following major enhancements for OPQBox2:

  * **Safety.**  OPQBox2 is meant to bypass power filters and surge protectors.
 Thus it incorporates extra protection elements to keep the device operating safely during power disruptions.
 Fuses will disable OPQBox2 in case of a fault.
 All of the user accesible components are isolated from the mains.